varun-m-singh/varun.m.singh.github.io/_pages/cv.md

 <br>

-You can request a copy of my cv at varun.m.singh@gmail.com
+You can request a copy of cv!